darealshinji/yua/README.md

 Install in different prefix: `make install PREFIX=/usr`

-Compile a statically linked binary with embedded FFmpeg and MP4Box: `make static`
+Compile a statically linked binary with embedded FFmpeg and MP4Box: `make static` Build dependencies for a static build: `build-essential git libqt4-dev libqt4-opengl-dev upx-ucl zlib1g-dev`

-Copyright (C) 2014 Taiga Software LLC
+Copyright (C) 2013-2014 Taiga Software LLC

 Your use of this software is governed by the terms of the GPL version 2 or, at your option, any later version.